sukhleen999/census-income-prediction/README.md

 ```
 Then please execute the following command to reproduce the project.
 ```
-## RUN THIS LINE ONLY
 # Use Makefile
 make all
 ```

-Alternatively, run the following commands in sequential order..
+Alternatively, run the following commands in sequential order.
 All the commands should be executed at the root directory of this repository.

 ```
 # Download Training data